 - (a) A firm must take reasonable care in executing transactions for its clients to ensure that it deals to the best advantage of those clients.
-In deciding whether or not a firm has taken such reasonable care, regard will be had to all the relevant circumstances of the transaction including: - (i) the nature of the transaction; - (ii) the price and availability of the investment instrument, where appropriate, as well as the general condition of the market at the time; - (iii) the services which the firm holds itself out as providing; - (iv) all charges which will be levied on the investment concerned; - (v) the size of the order: - (vi) the nature and extent of enquiries made by the firm in the market place; - (vii) the terms of the order given by the client, including the date on which the order was placed. - (b) A firm may be required to justify its actions to the Association in order to show that it has dealt to the best advantage of its client. - (c) Firms should record the time and date of dealing for all transactions for their clients and, where appropriate, the time of receipt of order and should retain this information in a readily accessible form. - (d) Firms may aggregate a transaction for a client with transactions for other clients or with own account transactions where it is reasonably unlikely that the aggregation will operate to the disadvantage of any of the clients whose transactions have been aggregated and where the firm discloses to any client who may be adversely affected that aggregation may occur.
+In deciding whether or not a firm has taken such reasonable care, regard will be had to all the relevant circumstances of the transaction including: - (i) the nature of the transaction; - (ii) the price and availability of the investment instrument, where appropriate, as well as the general condition of the market at the time; - (iii) the services which the firm holds itself out as providing; - (iv) all charges which will be levied on the investment concerned; - (v) the size of the order; - (vi) the nature and extent of enquiries made by the firm in the market place; - (vii) the terms of the order given by the client, including the date on which the order was placed. - (b) A firm may be required to justify its actions to the Association in order to show that it has dealt to the best advantage of its client. - (c) Firms should record the time and date of dealing for all transactions for their clients and, where appropriate, the time of receipt of order and should retain this information in a readily accessible form. - (d) Firms may aggregate a transaction for a client with transactions for other clients or with own account transactions where it is reasonably unlikely that the aggregation will operate to the disadvantage of any of the clients whose transactions have been aggregated and where the firm discloses to each client whose order is to be aggregated that the effect of aggregation may work to its disadvantage in relation to a particular order.